m5c/EthereumGuide/ethereum-guide.md

 #### Run an HTTP-enabled geth node

-As *RPC* is a network-protocol, you could send your HTTP commands to any availbale *RPC*-enabled node.
+As *RPC* is a network-protocol, you could send your HTTP commands to any available *RPC*-enabled node.
 Unfortunately in the context of a private local chain there are none around.
 You have to operate your own node for all proxied access.
 Remember, this node must keep running throughout the entire execution of your program.

 ```bash
     geth --rpcapi personal,db,eth,net,web3 --rpc --mine --minerthreads=4 console